-□ In the current environment with COVID 19 many schools have added a wide variety of information sessions, admission counselor sessions, interviews, etc. to their virtual options.
+☐ In the current environment with schools being remote at different times, many schools have added a wide variety of information sessions, admission counselor sessions, interviews, etc. to their virtual options.
 Take advantage of these opportunities as they can be very helpful and also take a lot less time than a trip out of state.